 Boundary statement

-What this public proof does not claim.
+What this public review guide does not claim.

 No live customer data